Logout

 Hear from PLMA’s eight Interest Groups on their progress and plans going forward, all in short 3-minute clips.

-Presenting Groups: Connected Devices, Retail Pricing, Electric Transportation, Global Load Management, Customer Engagement, Commercial & Industrial Load Flexibility, Building Electrification and Public Power & Cooperatives
+Presenting Groups: Building Electrification, C&I Load Flexibility, Connected Devices, Customer Engagement, Electric Transportation, Global Load Management, Public Power & Cooperatives, and Retail Pricing.

 6:30 - 10:00 pm